avivace/radiogit/README.md

 ### The actual bot
 **Dependencies**: python3 (telegram, sqlite3).

 Insert your bot token and run the bot with `python bot.py`

 ## Usage
 When everything is ready, talk to the bot.
 If the repository url is https://github.com/RepoOwner/RepoName, send `/sub RepoOwner/RepoName` to set up event subscription.

-Adding the bot to a group and senting `/sub` commands from it will make events sent to the group.
+Works in groups, too.

 ## TODO
 - Support other types of events (currently supporting only commit events, as POC);